Full steam ahead?

 4th meeting of the EU expert group on carbon removals

 Cerulogy is working for the European Commission on certification methodologies permanent carbon removals under the EU carbon removal certification framework (CRCF).
-Dr Malins chaired sessions focused on the certification of DACCS, BECCS and biochar carbon removal on the third day of the 4th meeting of the European Commission’s Expert Group.
+Dr Malins chaired sessions focused on the certification of DACCS, BioCCS, and biochar carbon removal on the third day of the 4th meeting of the European Commission’s Expert Group on Carbon Removals.

 ICCT Global Automaker Rating for 2023